InsightEdge/insightedge-ctr-demo/doc/doc.md

 ```

 We see that there are some features with a lot of unique values, for example, `device_ip` has 6M+ different values.
 Machine learning algorithms are typically defined in terms of numerical vectors rather than categorical values.
-Converting such categorical features will result into high dimensional vector which might be very expensive.
+Converting such categorical features will result in a high dimensional vector which might be very expensive.
 We will need to deal with this later.

 ## Processing and transforming the data

 Looking further at the dataset, we can see that the `hour` feature is in `YYMMDDHH` format.
-To allow the predictive model effectively learn from this feature it make sense to transform it into four features: `year`, `month` and `hour`.
+To allow the predictive model to effectively learn from this feature it makes sense to transform it into three features: year, month and hour.
 Let's develop the function to transform the dataframe:

 ```scala